High Sheriff Awards 2024

 -

-The following groups were recognised for their achievements in strengthening the community as we emerge from the pandemic:
+The following groups were recognised for their achievements in supporting vulnerable individuals:

 -